Chambers Bridge 100, Oxford Canal to Butchers Bridge 1, Grand Union Canal

-Despite our water tank having been filled at Napton we’d used quite a lot of it already so we paused at the Stop House to fill and empty the rubbish.
-From here we could see there was plenty of space so we passed the entrance to the marina and pulled in just before the bridge.
+Despite our water tank having been filled at Napton we’d used quite a lot of it already so we paused at the Stop House to fill the tank and empty the rubbish.
+From here we could see there was plenty of space so we passed the entrance to the marina and pulled in just before Butcher’s Bridge.
 Here there is easier access up into the village, a short reverse back to wind, around half way between the two chandlers, a little bit further away from the road and a slightly wider towpath (admittedly a touch muddy at the moment).
 Tilly quite likes it here as there are trees to keep her busy despite there only being a narrow strip of land between us and the marina.
 They think I stay near the boat, but across the bridge there are huge fields to play in for hours!
 I just have to find the right moment to cross over the bridge without woofers.

 Living on a boat means space is limited.
 We’ve been putting up with presents taking over half of the dinette for the last couple of weeks, but now they are all opened homes need to be found for their contents.
 Father Christmas having visited means that there is now more space in cupboards in the bedroom, so clothes could all now go away.
 So for much of the afternoon we spent having a good tidy up, the floors even got a wash!

 Now there is space for more than two of us on board.
 Maybe we should have some visitors.